 As Johann Wolfgang von Goethe said, “In the end, we retain from our studies only that which we practically apply.”
 This blog has enlightened you on the basic usability of the powerful grid system of your favorite Material UI and how to utilize it in your project without getting confused about the core concepts.

-So, it’s time to put your knowledge to testing and deployment and transform your developer experience from beginner to master.
-Start with the prebuilt Material UI dashboard templates and enjoy hassle-free development process along with complete customizability.
+So, it’s time to put your knowledge to the test and deployment and transform your developer experience from beginner to master.
+Start with the prebuilt Material UI dashboard templates and enjoy a hassle-free development process along with complete customizability.

 Material UI Grid v2: FAQs Answered

 The Material UI Grid uses CSS flexbox rather than the CSS grid.
-But the latest versions of MUI grid don’t support row spanning.
-So, to span the children elements in multiple rows, MUI grid uses a CSS grid.
-The MUI grid also uses CSS grid when needing an auto-placement of children element.
+But the latest versions of the MUI grid don’t support row spanning.
+To span the children elements across multiple rows, MUI grid uses a CSS grid.
+The MUI grid also uses CSS grid when needing an auto-placement of child elements.

 Yes, the MUI Grid is a React component provided by the Material-UI (MUI) library.
 It is part of the MUI system for building responsive layouts using CSS flexbox under the hood.
 Grid is a system to build responsive layouts, and it is implemented using the grid component.